TUHH-ICS/2023-code-ACC-H2-Controller-Synthesis-for-Multi-Agent-Systems-with-Stochastic-Packet-Loss/README.md

 This repository contains an implementation of the algorithms and simulations described in the paper

-> C. Hespe, A. Datar, D. Schneider, H. Saadabadi, H. Werner and H. Frey, "Distributed H2 Controller Synthesis for Multi-Agent Systems with Stochastic Packet Loss", submitted to ACC 2023.
+> C. Hespe, A. Datar, D. Schneider, H. Saadabadi, H. Werner, and H. Frey, "Distributed H₂ Controller Synthesis for Multi-Agent Systems with Stochastic Packet Loss," in *American Control Conference*.
+IEEE, 2023.

 It may be used to recreate and validate the figures from the paper.
 To do so, run either of the two main entry points in the repository, the scripts `validate_bernoulli.m`, and `evaluate_sinr.m`.